-Noteholders will not be able to exercise their rights upon an Event of Default in the event of the adoption of any early intervention, restructuring or resolution measure under Law 11/2015 and the SRM Regulation consolidated credit entities is in breach (or due, among other things, to a rapidly deteriorating financial condition, it is likely in the near future to be in breach) of applicable regulatory requirements relating to solvency, liquidity, internal structure or internal controls or if the conditions for resolution referred to above are met (see "Risks Related to Early Intervention and Resolution-The Notes may be subject to the exercise of the Spanish Bail-in Power by the Relevant Resolution Authority.
+Noteholders will not be able to exercise their rights upon an Event of Default in the event of the adoption of any early intervention, restructuring or resolution measure under Law 11/2015 and the SRM Regulation

+We may be subject to a procedure of early intervention, restructuring or resolution pursuant to the BRRD as implemented through Law 11/2015 and RD 1012/2015, and the SRM Regulation if we or our group of consolidated credit entities is in breach (or due, among other things, to a rapidly deteriorating financial condition, it is likely in the near future to be in breach) of applicable regulatory requirements relating to solvency, liquidity, internal structure or internal controls or if the conditions for resolution referred to above are met (see "Risks Related to Early Intervention and Resolution-The Notes may be subject to the exercise of the Spanish Bail-in Power by the Relevant Resolution Authority.
 Other powers contained in Law 11/2015 and the SRM Regulation could materially affect the rights of the Noteholders under, and the value of, any Notes").